Markdown source

 - **Research synthesis** — reading docs, comparing approaches, summarizing trade-offs (see [Parallel AI Research Pipelines](/article/parallel-ai-research-pipelines/) for how this scales)

-- **Mechanical work you understand** — "add breadcrumbs to every entry page" when you know exactly what breadcrumbs should look like
+- **Mechanical work you understand** — "add breadcrumbs to every entry page" when you already know exactly what the result should be

 ## What Agents Struggle With

-- **Taste and judgment** — they'll over-engineer, add unnecessary abstractions, and optimize things that don't need optimizing
+- **Taste and judgment** — they over-engineer, add unnecessary abstractions, and optimize things that don't need it

-- **Knowing when to stop** — without constraints, they'll keep "improving" code until it's unrecognizable
+- **Knowing when to stop** — without constraints they keep "improving" code until it's unrecognizable

-- **Your project's history** — they don't know why a decision was made, only what the code looks like now
+- **Your project's history** — they see what the code looks like now, not why a decision was made

 Your first agentic task should be small, well-defined, and reviewable:

-1. **Pick a task you already know how to do** — so you can evaluate the agent's output.
+1. **Pick a task you already know how to do** — so you can judge the output.
 A bug fix, a utility function, a styling change.
+Don't learn the tool and the problem at the same time.

-2. **Write a clear prompt** describing the *what* and *why*, not the *how*.
-"Add a 404 page that matches the site design with links back to the homepage and explore page" is better than "create src/pages/404.astro with an h1 and two anchor tags."
+2. **Write an implementation brief, not a command.** Describe the *what* and *why*, plus acceptance criteria and scope limits — "Add a 404 page matching the site design, with links back to home and explore; don't touch the layout components" beats "create src/pages/404.astro with an h1 and two anchor tags."
+You're specifying the destination, not the route.

-4. **Review the output like a code review.** Read every changed line.
-Agents are confident — they'll commit to an approach even when it's wrong.
-Your job is to catch the 10% that's subtly incorrect.
+5. **Review the output like a code review.** Read every changed line.
+Agents commit to an approach even when it's wrong; your job is to catch the ~10% that's subtly incorrect.
+See [Reviewing AI-Generated Code](/guide/reviewing-ai-generated-code/) for a systematic pass.

-**Your second task should use CLAUDE.md.** Create a project rules file before starting.
-Even 10 lines of stack + conventions context dramatically improves output quality.
-See [Writing an Effective CLAUDE.md](/guide/claude-md-patterns/) for patterns.
+**Your second task should add a CLAUDE.md.** Even ten lines of stack and conventions context measurably improves output.
+See [Writing an Effective CLAUDE.md](/guide/claude-md-patterns/).

 ## Sources